What is a project?

 Common use cases for projects

 Using a project board, you can create steps that must be completed to take an item to completion.
 Users can create items and move them along the board in a linear progression from start to end.
-The Project Admin ensures that each item is on track and prevents roadblocks and dependencies before they occur.
+Project managers can get an overview of the project and identify roadblocks and dependencies before they occur.

 Here are other common use cases for projects: